How to Talk to Your Employer About Going to Rehab and Keep Your Job

-When you are ready to talk to your boss about entering treatment, you may have concerns about job security and confidentiality.
+When you are ready to talk to your boss about entering treatment for drug or alcohol addiction, you may have concerns about job security, confidentiality and even how to tell your employer.
+This is an understandable concern if you want to go to rehab and keep your job.
 In general, people with substance use disorders face stigma in the workplace.
 Employers may be afraid to hire people with a history of addiction.
 Unfortunately, employers may mistreat these employees, comparing them to other workers who have not been in recovery.
 Studies show that the stigma experienced by people with substance use disorders is comparable to HIV/AIDS, mental disorders, and being an ex-convict.7 This is a hard reality that you may want to take into consideration when you are preparing to talk to your boss.

 Being honest about the fact that you need help can shift your boss’s attention away from suspicion and onto a proactive approach to helping you get better.But, you can take some comfort in knowing that the understanding of addiction has evolved and many people now see it as a chronic and relapsing disease of the brain and not a moral failure.
 This means it may be a lot less difficult to an approach an employer now vs. 20 years ago.
 You will still want to broach the topic carefully and with preparation, however.
 Below are some strategies that may help:

 - Have the conversation sooner rather than later.
 Because issues with addiction can spiral out of control, it is important that you talk to your boss as soon as you can.
 Having an upfront, honest conversation can save you from losing your job down the line.